WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 When we model testing from this idea of there being conditions the test can control and observe versus not, we can start to recognize why we want to test in different ways.
-Sometimes we are intentionally looking for flaky behavior in the product.
+While a good deal of the time we are checking for specific, anticipated problems, sometimes we are intentionally looking for flaky behavior in the product.
 One way to do that is to increase the amount of conditions outside of test procedure control.